 1st year as a Spartan

 I went on to play basketball at Michigan State, where I studied to become a math and science teacher.
 Upon graduating, I married my husband Steve and got a job teaching high school math and coaching a varsity girls’ basketball team.
-A few years later, when our first daughter was born, I stopped working to be at home with her and pursue one of my many other dreams of what I wanted to be when I grew up—a writer.
+A couple years later (after a brief stint as an assistant women's basketball coach at Dartmouth College) when our first daughter was born, I stopped working to be at home with her and pursue one of my many other dreams of what I wanted to be when I grew up—a writer.

-We've bopped around the country, from Iowa to Vermont and New Hampshire, to California, and finally to Virginia, where we've lived in Charlottesville for the past 16 years.
-We have three children, two girls and a boy, ages 26, 23, and 19.
+We've bopped around the country, from Iowa to Vermont and New Hampshire, to California, and finally to Virginia, where we've lived in Charlottesville for the past 24 years.
+We have three children, two girls and a boy, and five-going-on-six grandchildren.